suvrotica/eco30/web2/src/routes/proposal/+page.md

 The Carbon Token Platform combines the advantages of innovative technology, high market demand, and a dedication to environmental sustainability, making it an appealing investment chance in the quickly expanding carbon offset market.

-### Scope of this document:
+### Questions investors ask:

 Investors critical of a carbon offset reforestation project like The Carbon Token Platform may raise several questions and concerns.
 Some potential questions include:

 #### Market demand:

-Q:How can you ensure a consistent and growing demand for carbon tokens and reforestation projects?
+Q: How can you ensure a consistent and growing demand for carbon tokens and reforestation projects?
 Are there any market trends that could negatively impact demand?

-A:The Carbon Token Platform focuses on sectors with the highest demand for carbon offsets, such as aviation, shipping, and large industries.
+A: The Carbon Token Platform focuses on sectors with the highest demand for carbon offsets, such as aviation, shipping, and large industries.
 Market research and trends indicate a growing awareness of climate change and an increasing need for businesses and individuals to offset their carbon emissions.
 We also actively monitor market trends and engage in marketing efforts to raise awareness and generate demand.

 #### Competition: